cleosilva/api-notes/README.md

 # Task API

-A RESTful API for managing tasks with authentication and authorization features.
+A RESTful API for managing notes with authentication and authorization features.
 This project is built using Node.js and MongoDB, following a modular architecture to ensure scalability and maintainability.
 It serves as a sample project to demonstrate best practices in RESTful API development with JWT authentication.

 ## Purpose

 The purpose of this project is to provide a sample API for a task management system.
-It implements CRUD operations (create, read, update, delete) for tasks and includes user authentication using JWT tokens.
+It implements CRUD operations (create, read, update, delete) for notes and includes user authentication using JWT tokens.
 This project can be used as a base for other systems or as part of a portfolio.

 ## Features

 - **User registration and login** with JWT authentication
-- **CRUD operations** for tasks:
+- **CRUD operations** for notes:
   - Create new task
-  - List tasks
+  - List notes
   - Update task
   - Delete task
-- **User authorization** for accessing specific tasks
+- **User authorization** for accessing specific notes
 - **Route protection** using authentication middleware
 - **Swagger documentation** for easy integration and testing